 - SET-IT can remain running in the background after the window has been closed.
 This seems to be due to an issue with recent updates to Microsoft Visio 365.
-The work-around is to open the Task Manager screen in Windows.
-Find any instances of SET-IT and Microsoft Visio and click "End Task".
+The work-around is to open the Task Manager screen in Windows, find any instances of SET-IT and Microsoft Visio, and click "End Task".
 SET-IT can now be restarted.
 Some users have reported that they also need to restart their computer before they can restart SET-IT. - Outputs created by the Interface Diagrams tool will sometimes show a flow that appears to go off the page.
 It is still connected to the right boxes it's just routed in a strange way.
 The quick work-around is to simply move one of the boxes up and back down and the flow will properly reroute itself.
 They may also notice a performance hit when generating lots of diagrams at once.
-You can use the selection tools to divide up the outputs into batches to help with the resource usage. - SET-IT can only support 1 copy of SET-IT on a machine at a time so if the installation script detects a version of SET-IT on your machine it will uninstall it before installing the new version.
-You will then be able to use the Convert feature to convert your older projects to match the schema and features of this new version. - Some users have noticed that the In My Project filter on the Definitions grids will sometimes freeze up and won't switch to show all rows.
-If this happens the work around is to restart SET-IT. - One issue that has reoccurred on a sporadic basis is the wiping out of data entered on the Project screen from the Overview menu.
-This sometimes occurs with a new architecture and when the user has filled-in data for the cells on the Project Overview screen and then goes to another table or menu area.
-You may notice that your typing has been wiped out.
-To avoid disruption please do a SAVE before you leave the Project Overview screen. - Access Database Engine (ADE) 2016 seems to be incompatible with Office 365 Pro Plus or other versions of Office that are considered "Click-to-Run".
+You can use the selection tools to divide up the outputs into batches to help with the resource usage. - Access Database Engine (ADE) 2016 seems to be incompatible with Office 365 Pro Plus or other versions of Office that are considered "Click-to-Run".
 Users with this combination received SET-IT initialization errors.
 Users had to uninstall ADE 2016, perform a Repair of the Office products, and restart before SET-IT would work with Office 365. - Users may get an error generating outputs to Word or Excel that refers to 'Interop' in the error message.
 If this happens the solution is to close SET-IT, go to the Control Panel and look for your Microsoft Office, click "Modify" or "Change" and select a "Quick Repair".
 Restart SET-IT and it should generate outputs again.